user-v10137/user-v10137/README.md

 **_IT services manager passionate about people, eager to learn, grow and build my technical skills_**

-- 📌 Previous program manager and head of support
+- 📌 Previous program manager and people leader
 - 🎓 Current MBA student
 - ✨ Interested in further learning about technology and cyber